kyle0418/K-LAN/Update.md

 **2/7/2020**

-Message automatically scrolls to the bottom
+Message automatically scrolls to the bottom;

+Add hot key Shift+Enter to send;